 The role of Sri Aurobindo

 There is one more aspect of this text that needs mention before I bring this Preface to a close.
 The Indian tradition is extremely complex and so one has to choose between a selection and a synthesis.
-I have chosen for the synthesis, but instead of attempting to make my own, for which I am ill-equipped, I'm making use of the synthesis Sri Aurobindo made in the first half of the last century.
-Those who don't know his work may wonder why I have put so much faith in one single author, but those who have made a thorough study of his work will immediately understand.
-I trust, that as we proceed, whatever initial scepsis the reader may have will be dispelled by the sheer quality of Sri Aurobindo's work.
+As may be clear, I have chosen for a synthesis, but instead of attempting to make my own, for which I am ill-equipped, I'm making use of the synthesis Sri Aurobindo made in the first half of the last century.
+Those who don't know his work may wonder why I have put so much faith in one single author, but I hope that as we proceed, whatever initial scepsis the reader may have will be dispelled by the sheer quality of Sri Aurobindo's work.
 There is a slightly more detailed explanation of Sri Aurobindo's influence on this book in the Epilogue, and there is a short biography of Sri Aurobindo in the Appendix.

 This file: 0-0-0-preface.php

 Next file: 0-1-2-whyinfinityinadrop.php